 Engine Turning Kits

-If you want to try it yourself, Eastwood offers 1″ and 1/2″ kits that can be used with any drill press.
+If you want to try engine turning yourself, Eastwood offers 1″ and 1/2″ kits that can be used with any drill press.

 Each of Eastwood’s kits contains two abrasive synthetic rolls and a mandrel.
 You cut the rolls down into six 2″ plugs.
-Chuck the roll and the mandrel into a drill press, lower the roll, and move the metal.
+Chuck the roll and the mandrel into a drill press, lower the roll and move the metal.
 Repeat.
-Patterns are only limited by your imagination and your patience.
+Patterns are only limited by your imagination and patience.